 - Sending the orientation data, together with the sensor_id and a timestamp to the client using an open protocol (such as OSC)

-After several testing I discovered that using an ARM computer running linux was the best choice to host such a program, so all of the development of this part of the software has been done on C++, using a Raspberry Pi 3 as the hub.
+After several testing I discovered that using an Single Board Computer running linux was the best choice to host such a program, so all of the development of this part of the software has been done on C++, using a Raspberry Pi 3 as the hub.
 Some of the advantages of this type of hub, in comparison with simpler microcontrollers are:

 - It’s not an expensive component.